fdabl/fdabl.github.io/menu/talks.md

 *If you are interested in a workshop on any of the topics below, do not hesitate to reach out.*

 ## 2023
+Large-scale Investigation of Climate Action by Academics.
+Talk at the International Conference on Environmental Psychology.
+Aarhus, Denmark, June, 2023.

 Climate Crisis Globally and in Africa: Causes, Consequences, and Responses (together with [Dr. Marthe Wens](https://twitter.com/MartheWens)).
 Invited Talk at PharmAccess Foundation, Amsterdam, June, 2023. [[Slides]({{ site.url }}/assets/talks/PharmAccess-Talk.pdf)]

 UvA: Cut ties with the fossil industry!
 Invited pitch, University of Amsterdam [Dialogue](https://www.uva.nl/en/research/research-environment/third-party-collaborations/third-party-collaborations.html#Download-pitches-for-each-speaker-from-the-first-online-meeting), The Netherlands, March, 2023. [[Slides]({{ site.url }}/assets/talks/UvA-Cutting-Ties.pdf)] [[Recording](https://vimeo.com/819451727?embedded=true&source=vimeo_logo&owner=101551308)]